LOADING ...

 Occasional of skin.

-One day when she had to do,
+One day she had nothing to do,

 rickety-tickety-tin,

-One day when she had to do,
+One day she had nothing to do,

 She cut her brother in two,

-And him up as an irish stew,
+And served him up as an stew,

-And invited the in, -bors in,
+And invited the neighbors in, in,

-the neighbors in.
+Invited the in.

 And when at last the came by,